-QHS was recently successful in an NHS England bid to recruit clinical pharmacists who will become part of the general practice team.
+In 2018 QHS was successful in an NHS England bid to recruit clinical pharmacists to become part of the general practice team.

-QHS will be introducing up to eight clinical pharmacists who will be phasing into posts over the coming months.
-The roles have been established in partnership with NHSE‘s education and training partners, providing pathways to support the pharmacists to develop as primary care clinicians and independent prescribers within practices across QHS.
+QHS has employed eight clinical pharmacists who have been posted across 14 GP practices in north Southwark.
+The roles have been established in partnership with NHSE‘s education and training partners, providing pathways to support the pharmacists to develop as primary care clinicians and independent prescribers within practices across IHL.

 Purpose of programme

 Clinical pharmacists are highly trained experts in medicines and as part of the GP Forward View will be helping to reduce demand on GP practices and supporting the management of patients with long term conditions.

 The aim is to reduce demand on GPs and more importantly improve the quality and safety of prescribing for patients by providing medicines reviews for patients.
 The clinical pharmacists will also be trained to become prescribers to run clinics for people with long term conditions such as asthma.

 This programme of work also aims to improve links with community pharmacists and improve communication and ensure a more seamless transfer between the hospital and community.